romi/romi-robots-docs/docs/Scanner/explanations/segmentation.md

 ```bash
 romi_run_task Masks scan_id --config myconfig.toml
 ```
 with upstream task being *ImagesFilesetExists* when processing the raw RGB images or *Undistorded* when processing images corrected using the intrinsic parameters of the camera.
-The task takes this set of images as an input and produce either binary mask or real valued maps depending on parameters.
+The task takes this set of images as an input and produce one binary mask for each image.

-There are 3 methods available to compute indices for binary segmentation: Excess Green Index, Linear SVM or Vesselness.
+There are 2 methods available to compute indices for binary segmentation: Excess Green Index and Linear SVM.
 For each method, we provide an example configuration file in the *Index computation* section.

 ### Index computation